 Once you find the plugin that is causing the error, delete it from the plugins folder.

 Some of the other causes of the WSOD error include a caching plugin, corrupt files, or a server issue.
+This is why you need to get the best wordpress hosting.

 2. Fix the Sidebar Below Content Error in WordPress